lilys-corner/Pages-Frames-and-Pixels/README.md

 - Not overcomplicating the structure

 Summary of Database Solution:
-- Utilized Product table as the base of the database
+- Utilized Product table as the central point of the database
 - Product allowed connection between suppliers/vendors and customers
 - Product is a supertype for three types of items sold: plush, accessory, and home
 - Series allowed connection to product from creators and country